rg-3/salah.rb/readme.md

 **2.**

-Prayer times are calculated according to a school and by default the `Ithna Ashari` school is used.
+Prayer times are calculated according to a school and by default the `Muslim World League` school is used.
 If you would like to use a different school, you can provide the `school: ` option.
 A list of schools can be found with `Salah.schools`.